-To ensure that your condominium complex is in good condition, everyone needs to chip in and pay fees.
+To ensure that your condominium complex is in good condition, everyone needs to chip in and pay the maintenance fees.
 But what happens when a unit owner fails to do so?

-1. How many types of maintenance fees are there?
+1. How many types of condo maintenance fees are there?

 To achieve this, each condominium unit owner will need to pay fees to these management bodies.
 The two typical fees are:

 Service charges are monthly payments of condominium maintenance fee for maintaining common facilities and common property in the development such as swimming pools, elevators, and security services.

 A reserve fund collected from the strata owner as part of the maintenance fee for future expenditure.
 Examples include the painting of the facade, refurbishment works, or replacement of fixtures.

 To derive the share units or basically how much each condo unit owner pays for his or her maintenance fee in a strata scheme, there is a standard formula under the Fourth Schedule of the Strata Titles Rules 2015.
 It is as the following:

 Operating expenditure / Total share units in condominium development = Maintenance fee to be paid